PhantomChain/docs/docs/introduction/ark/what-is-an-ark-address.md

 ---
-title: "What Is An Ark Address?"
+title: "What Is An PHANTOM Address?"
 ---

-# What Is An Ark Address?
+# What Is An PHANTOM Address?

 [[toc]]